xiaohw7/cgmoi/README.md

 - [PCB encloser to be used](https://www.lazada.sg/products/extruded-pcb-aluminum-box-black-enclosure-electronic-project-case-80x160x170mm-i2083438345-s11541324037.html)

 - There was an error in the PCB design regarding dpdt 2 and dpdt 3.
 The input, vcc, com1, and com2 pins meant for dpdt2 has been wrongly placed at dpdt3 and vice versa.
 Fortunately, all dpdt relays share the same vcc, com1, and com2 so technically there is no impact there.
 As for the input pins, simply changing the Arduino code such that input pin of dpdt 2 is now the input pin of dpdt 3 and vice versa has solved the problem.

+- 12v power supply for linear actuators do not function properly when connected to PCB.
+When linear actuators are turned on, 12v power supply stutters and its LED light flicker on and off.
+As a result, linear actuators also stutter.
+Actuators are able to function normally when benchtop power supply is connected to PCB.
+Actuators are also able to function normally when 12v power supply is connected to breadboard.
+This occurrence seems to be due to the start-up current required by 3 linear actuators being too high for the 12v power supply when connected to PCB.
+The solution is to lower the output of the 12v power supply to roughly 10.5v.
+This decreased the start-up current that 3 linear actuators require to a manageable amount for the 12v power supply allowing it to continue supplying power to move the actuators.